Top local movers for San Jose to San Antonio moves

 - San Antonio’s population is about 48% greater than San Jose.

-- San Antonio's public transportation has a score of 6 out of 10 versus San Jose's higher score of 7.
+- San Antonio’s public transportation score of 6 out of 10 is lower than San Jose’s score of 7.

 - San Antonio is less walkable than San Jose with a score of 37 out of 100 vs San Jose’s 51 out of 100.

-- San Antonio has a bike-friendliness score 45 out of 100, which means it isn't as accessible to and safe for cyclists as San Jose, which has a score of 62 out of 100.
+- San Antonio has a bike-friendliness score of 45 out of 100, which means it isn’t as accessible or safe for cyclists as San Jose, which has a score of 62.

-- San Antonio and San Jose have a similar crime rate.
+- San Antonio and San Jose have a similar crime rate with scores of 48.06 and 47.73, respectively.

-Other things to consider for your San Jose vs. San Antonio move
+Other things to consider for your San Jose to San Antonio move

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to San Antonio without delay.
 You can select your official move date when completing the form.
 Start the process here.